What is the course about?

 Basic materials are covered in the fees.
-You may need to supplement this with other materials; fabrics, papers, threads etc to suit specific needs or preference and to provide variation.
+You may need to supplement this with other materials; fabrics, papers, particularly white cotton and packing tape, threads etc to suit specific needs or preference and to provide variation.
 You should have a sketchbook with you for every session.

 If you would like to buy art materials for your personal use outside of the course, Build students receive 10% discount off everything* from Cass Art, the UK's leading art supplies retailer.
 Your tutor will advise you on what you should buy.
 You will need to show your enrolment receipt in-store to receive your discount.
 Visit the Charing Cross shop at 13 Charing Cross Road WC2H 0EP or find your local shop at www.cassart.co.uk. *Terms and conditions apply, visit www.cassart.co.uk/students.

 When I've finished, what course can I do next?

 More advanced students may consider applying for the 2 year VX996 Build advanced textiles, next entry is in 2020